Updated: Oct 11

 Protein rejuvenators: These are small molecular weight proteins that supposedly reload the epidermal and dermal protein agents like keratin, collagen, and elastin.

-Categorization Based on Water and Oil/Lipid Concentration
+Categorization of Moisturizers Based on Water and Oil/Lipid Concentration

 These moisturizers can be further categorized based on water and oil/lipid concentration: